tylerneylon/video-scripts/learn_lua_in_an_hour/part3.md

     16

-In Lua 5.2 and earlier, numbers are represented internally as 64-bit doubles unless you're working with a specially-compiled 32-bit version of Lua, which is unusual.
-Lua 5.3 still has a single number type, but it can also use a pure integer representation internally.
+In Lua 5.2 and earlier, numbers are represented internally as 64-bit doubles by default.
+Lua 5.3 still has a single number type, but it can internally use either an integer or a double representation.

 goal: 44s